-With the increasing focus on Good Agricultural Practices (GAPs) to verify that farms are producing fruits and vegetables in the safest manner possible, third-party audits are being utilized by the retail and food service industry to verify their suppliers are in conformance to specific agricultural best practices.
+There is an increasing focus on Good Agricultural Practices (GAPs) to verify that farms are producing fruits and vegetables in the safest manner possible.
+Third-party audits are being utilized by the retail and food service industry to verify their suppliers are in conformance to specific agricultural best practices.
 Third-party auditor companies and government agencies provide audits for GAPs certification.

 There are several companies that provide third-party audits for Good Agricultural Practices (GAPs) certification in Iowa.
 Visit their sites and contact them for information on setting up an audit.
 (This list is not all-inclusive).

 - Quality Fresh, LLC - Scot Bowman, 330-575-9401